LEARNAcademy/syllabus/ruby/blocks.md

 ### Mutators Methods

 Ruby methods are accessors by default.
-To modify the original array use the bang operator on the method.
+To modify the original array apply the bang operator to the end of the method.

 ```ruby
 my_array = [1, 2, 3, 4]